 When you consider all of the above factors it can be tricky to decide when to go stargazing!
 We have created a dark sky calendar to help show when the skies will be dark.
 Also throughout this website you will see a display similar to below — it shows when darkness falls this evening.
 The bold yellow area indicates daylight/twilight from the Sun.
 Lighter faded yellow areas show the negative effects of moonlight.
 Where you can see stars is when the skies will be truly dark — therefore the best time to stargaze.

 Actual darkness times, the times best for stargazing, are shown in a text caption above the chart — it may not get dark at all (such as full moon) in which case it will say ‘no evening darkness’.
-Click on a date in the boxes below to see details how darkness is determined (we use London as an example however times vary little across the country).
+Click the date in the boxes to see details how darkness is determined (we use London as an example however times vary little across the country).